psquared-dev/notes/aws/aws.md

 ### EC2

-* public ip address only changes when you stop and start the server.
+* Public ip address only changes when you stop and start the server.
 If you don't want this then use elastic IP (but a better approach would be to use route 53).
 * An EC2 instance can have multiple security groups.
-* There is no change for stopped instances.
+* There is a charge even for stopped instances.

 ---------------------------